AndyAyersMS/PerformanceExplorer/notes/notes-aug-2016.md

-determined by a post-processing pass: for each method and each inline into the method, the size change is found by subtracting the method size for case where J-1 inlines were performed from the size when J inlines were perfomed.
+determined by a post-processing pass: for each method and each inline into the method, the size change is found by subtracting the method size for case where J-1 inlines were performed from the size when J inlines were performed.
 Note not all methods will be able to perform the full set of K inlines, so as K increases, the number of methods that do more inlines decrease.
 So if there are initially N root methods the total number of rows of inline data with a given version